 The northern lights are visible!

-We get to the trailhead, put our backpacks and cleats on and set out.
-It’s 4:50 AM and I know we have to make it by 7am if we don't want to miss it.
-It would suck to put all this effort in, just to miss it by few minutes.
+We get to the trailhead, put our backpacks and cleats on, and set out.
+It’s 4:50 AM and I know we have to make it by 7 am if we don’t want to miss it.
+It would suck to put all this effort in, just to miss it by a few minutes.

 The trail condition is awful.
-The first few hundred metres are just a sheet of ice.
+The first few hundred meters are just a sheet of ice.

 It’s spring in Canmore which means snow melts during the day and freezes again at night.
-If it wasn’t for the crampons I wouldn't be able to do this.
-After first 30 minutes I slip and slide down a few metres.
+If it wasn’t for the crampons I wouldn’t be able to do this.
+After the first 30 minutes, I slip and slide down a few meters.
 I tell Jack to slow down as I am not able to focus on the trail.
-Multitasking at 5am is not my strong asset.
+Multitasking at 5 am is not my strong asset.

 I have hiked to the top of Ha Ling Peak just a week before but I swear that today it seems twice as steep, 3 times as long and my backpack 4 times as heavy.

 We carry on through the pitch-black forest.
 There is no moonlight to guide us through, just our head torches.
 I moan every step of the way.
 I am definitely out of shape after the long Canadian winter.